madbeardman/ihd-replacement/README.md

 The dashboard supports historical energy usage (day, week, and month views), powered by data from the Octopus Energy API.

-By default, only recent data (e.g. yesterday) is fetched automatically.
+By default, only recent data (for example yesterday) is fetched automatically.
 To populate a longer history, you can run a manual backfill.